carljm/django-transaction-hooks/doc/index.rst

 This code is new, not yet battle-tested, and probably has bugs.
 You've been warned.

+If an on-commit hook in a given transaction raises an uncaught exception, no later-registered hooks in that same transaction will run.

 If you use `South`_, you will probably need to set the `SOUTH_DATABASE_ADAPTERS`_ setting when you switch to a custom database backend (e.g. to ``{'default': 'south.db.postgresql_psycopg2'}``, if you are using